demmonico/sh/bash_profile/README.md

 Automaticly register aliases to bashrc / bash_profile.
 This snippet could be added to any script to add auto-register alias functionality.

+Steps:
+- add snippet to your bash file
+- run via `./script.sh -i` and fill required data
+- reload terminal session and enjoy new alias

 ```bash
 #################### Auto-registerer